adrianblynch/flac-to-mp3/readme.md

 Test are implemented with Jest: run them with `npm test`.

-Test files are available from [www.eclassical.com](http://www.eclassical.com/pages/24-bit-faq.html).
+Test files are automatically downloaded from [www.eclassical.com](http://www.eclassical.com/pages/24-bit-faq.html).

 The tests use the following files: